 - Care and protection of school property.

-- Concern and attention toward the safety and welfare of students, including the need to ensure that students are appropriately supervised.
+- Concern and attention toward the safety and welfare of students.

-All district employees who have reasonable cause to know or suspect that any child is subjected to abuse or to conditions that might result in abuse or neglect must immediately upon receiving such information report such fact in accordance with policy JLF.
+All district employees who have reasonable cause to know or suspect that any child is subjected to abuse or to conditions that might result in abuse or neglect must immediately upon receiving such information report such fact in accordance with Board policy and state law.

 The superintendent is authorized to conduct an internal investigation or to take any other necessary steps if information is received from a county department of social services or a law enforcement agency that a suspected child abuse perpetrator is a school district employee.
 Such information shall remain confidential except that the superintendent shall notify the Colorado Department of Education of the child abuse investigation.